Foundation Models for Structural Health Monitoring: Related Works

 \subsection{Anomaly Detection}

-Concerning visual AD, in~\cite{transformer_shm}, a ViT-like approach is applied to the semantic segmentation of images to identify damaged structural components in a railway viaduct.
-This approach outperforms existing vision-based methods by a significant margin with 97\% and 90\% mean Intersection Over Union (mIoU) for component and damage segmentation respectively. \cite{unsupervised_ad_laboratory} proposes a solution for detecting damage on a bridge from displacement measurements using a roving multi-camera vision system.
-Five unsupervised AD techniques are compared (Autoencoder, K-Nearest Neighbours, Kernel Density, Local Outlier Factor and Isolation Forest), achieving an F1 score that ranges from 0.96 to 0.97 across a series of controlled laboratory tests.
+Concerning visual AD, \cite{transformer_shm} applies a ViT-like approach for semantic segmentation to identify damaged structural components in a railway viaduct, achieving 97\% and 90\% mIoU for component and damage segmentation, respectively, and outperforming existing vision-based methods.
+Similarly, \cite{unsupervised_ad_laboratory} detects bridge damage using a roving multi-camera system, comparing five unsupervised techniques (Autoencoder, K-Nearest Neighbours, Kernel Density, Local Outlier Factor, and Isolation Forest) and achieving F1 scores between 0.96 and 0.97 in controlled tests.
+While visual approaches reach impressive accuracy, they incur high installation costs and are effective only under good visibility conditions (e.g., not during night or foggy days).

-Another line of work \cite{uav_bridgemonitoring} proposed a charging scheduling to replenish a wireless rechargeable sensor network for bridge monitoring by an unmanned aerial vehicle (UAV).

-However, most AD methods for SHM rely on acceleration data.
-In \cite{1dcnn_accelerometer}, the authors use a 1-dimensional CNN to estimate the Probability of Damage, evaluating nine scenarios of increasing damage severity.
-Similarly, \cite{cnn_ad} proposes a CNN for multiclass unbalanced AD.
-They first extract statistical features from acceleration data (i.e. maximum, minimum, mean, variance, skewness, kurtosis), which are then used as the input of 3 stacked convolutional blocks, followed by global average pooling and softmax to predict the category of the damage, choosing from seven distinct anomalies.
-This method achieves an overall accuracy of $97.6\%$ on a real-world dataset of a long-span cable-stayed bridge in China.
-In~\cite{zanatta2021damage, barchi2021spiking}, the authors explore spiking neural networks to accurately classify the damage in a viaduct, achieving an accuracy of 95\% and Matthew's correlation coefficient (MCC) values of 0.88.
+Therefore, most AD methods for SHM rely on acceleration data.
+For example, \cite{1dcnn_accelerometer} employs a 1-dimensional CNN to estimate the Probability of Damage across nine scenarios of increasing severity.
+In \cite{cnn_ad}, statistical features (maximum, minimum, mean, variance, skewness, kurtosis) extracted from acceleration data feed into a CNN with three convolutional layers, global average pooling, and softmax, achieving 97.6\% accuracy on a long-span cable-stayed bridge dataset.
+Spiking neural networks have also been explored in \cite{zanatta2021damage, barchi2021spiking}, reaching 95\% accuracy and Matthews Correlation Coefficient (MCC) values of 0.88 for viaduct damage classification.
+These supervised approaches require extensive labeled data, limiting their scalability.
+Furthermore, they are specifically trained on a single infrastructure, while their generalization over multiple ones is not tested.

-All aforementioned approaches utilize supervised learning, which requires both healthy and damaged samples for training.
-In contrast, the authors of \cite{ae_anomalydetection_related} employ an Autoencoder for indirect damage diagnosis in a simulated bridge environment, extracting representative features from vehicles's vibration response, which are then used for an unsupervised damage severity comparison model and a semi-supervised damage severity estimation model.
-When predicting the damage severity in a range of 30 possible levels, their predicted level is off by $5$ levels on average with respect to the ground truth.
-In~\cite{eltouny2023large}, an unsupervised learning method for Recurrent Neural Network (RNN) is employed to detect and identify structural damage, achieving 93\% and 85\% accuracy for detection and localization.
-The dataset used for this study was obtained through simulations rather than from a real-world bridge.